-A framework for reporting to the Company The Company stipulates a framework for necessary information related to the status of business approximations within a group company to the Depresentative Executive Officers periodically or on an operations within a group company to the Representative Executive Officers periodically or on an as-needed basis (reporting to committees such as Global EXCO and a flow of communication and information in emergency situations) in its internal policies, and operates the framework while continuously making improvements.
+A framework for reporting to the Company

+The Company stipulates a framework for necessary information related to the status of business operations within a group company to the Representative Executive Officers periodically or on an as-needed basis (reporting to committees such as Global EXCO and a flow of communication and information in emergency situations) in its internal policies, and operates the framework while continuously making improvements.
 In addition, there is a system in place for the Representative Executive Officers to report on matters at Board of Directors' meetings, where necessary.